jimkang/monthlydamage/README.md

 monthlydamage
 ==================

-A [web app](http://jimkang.com/monthlydamage) that gives you the monthly cost of a house.
+A [web app](http://jimkang.com/monthlydamage) that gives you the total monthly cost of a house.
 Not to be confused with the [Node module](https://github.com/jimkang/monthly-damage) it uses to do the calculating.

 CC0 background images courtesy of [Pixabay](https://pixabay.com/).